Control theory seminar

-This 4-part technical seminar offers an introduction to control theory which is of value to electronic, electrical and mechanical engineers.
-The aim is to provide engineers with an insight into elementary control problems and their solution.
+This four-part technical seminar offers an introduction to control theory which is of value to electronic, electrical and mechanical engineers.
+The aim is to provide engineers with an insight into elementary control problems and their solutions.
 An understanding of basic engineering mathematics is recommended to benefit fully from this course.

 - Fundamental concepts: Linear systems, transient response, frequency analysis, classification of systems